Pogo0o/Shared_Database/README.md

 	Local record changed...
 	Data is 1

+##### Cleaner
+This program is used to simulate the closing of a Database shared memory segment.
+Output example:

+	Database closing completed...

 ### Known Issues
- - [ ] This project does not implement a cleanup program that clears the shared memory segment and this causes problem once all instances of a database are closed, as pointers to data synchronization mutex and condition variables are freed.
+ - [x] FIXED.
+This project does not implement a cleanup program that clears the shared memory segment and this causes problem once all instances of a database are closed, as pointers to data synchronization mutex and condition variables are freed.
 Machine reboot solves this problem, though.
  - [x] FIXED.
 Deadlock occurs during the write operation of a producer.
 It was casued by a lack of a synchronization between a condition broadcast and condition wait, which resulted in infinite waiting from the consumer thread.